in-the-keyhole/khs-employee-service/README.md

 Installation
 ------------

+**Note:** This project uses 'Project Lombok'.
+To install it in your IDE, follow the directions found **[here](https://projectlombok.org/download.html)**

 1. Clone this repository
-2. Import to STS Eclipse, configure as a Maven project
+2. Import into an IDE and configure it as a Maven project
 3. Start server by running the `com.keyolesoftware.employees.EmployeesApp` as a Java Application

 Discovery Server Configuration